 Imagined as the love-child of Warhammer and Exploding Kittens, Reign Absolute is about bringing the fun and excitement of competitive fantasy-themed conquest to an audience that would otherwise be put off by a grueling set of rules and complicated setup requirements.

-Play as one of these unique races and battle for survival; take risks, bluff and outwit your opponents and prove that you are the dominant force in all land: earn your right to Reign Absolute.
+Play as the Human Empire, Human Raiders, Elves or Orcs and battle your opponents for survival; take risks, bluff and outwit your opponents; prove that you are the dominant force in all the land: earn your right to Reign Absolute.

 Reign Absolute features a diverse range of races, each with a different play style and unique abilities.
 Each race is composed of a unique deck of unit cards along with race rules and race gameplay tips.
 Please note that the base set will only include a subset of the entire range of races; additional races will be made available through expansion packs.